AlecBenzer/alecbenzer.github.com/_posts/2015-02-07-android-pattern-entropy.md

 ---
 layout: post
-title: "Entropy of Android's unlock patterns"
+title: "Entropy of Android’s unlock patterns"
 ---

 Having just got an Android phone for the first time, I was curious about how secure it was to try using a pattern unlock instead of a password or pin.

-It should be clear right away that a pattern of length n is strictly less secure than a pin of length n.
+It should be clear right away that a pattern of length $n$ is strictly less secure than a pin of length $n$.
 This is because you can assign each of the 9 dots in the pattern a number from 1 to 9:

     1 2 3